-If you are homeless or facing homelessness, you can contact a housing options officer for advice and assistance.
+If you are homeless or facing homelessness within 56 days, you should contact a housing options officer for advice and assistance.

-Please call us on 01306 885001 and ask to speak to a housing options officer.
+Please call 01306 885001 and ask to speak to a Housing Options Officer.
 If you need to come and see us, we can make an appointment for you.
-These are available from 9am until 4pm, Monday to Friday.
+These are available from 9am - 4pm, Monday to Friday.
 It is not possible to arrange an appointment between 12pm and 2pm.

-If you have nowhere to stay and the offices are closed please call our emergency out of hours number 01372 376533
+If you have nowhere to stay and the offices are closed, please call our emergency out of hours on 01372 376533.

 If you have any of these documents, you must bring them with you:

 If you are homeless and 16 or 17 years old, please contact the Youth Homelessness Prevention Service on 01483 519198 or 01483 517898 if outside of office hours or email firstname.lastname@example.org

 What happens next